sbt/sbt-site/README.md

 [ ![Download](https://api.bintray.com/packages/sbt/sbt-plugin-releases/sbt-site/images/download.svg) ](https://bintray.com/sbt/sbt-plugin-releases/sbt-site-imported/_latestVersion)

-This sbt plugin generates project websites from static content, [Jekyll], [Sphinx], [Pamflet], [Nanoc], [GitBook], and/or [Asciidoctor], and can optionally include generated ScalaDoc.
+This sbt plugin generates project websites from static content, [Jekyll], [Sphinx], [Pamflet], [Nanoc], [GitBook], [Paradox], and/or [Asciidoctor], and can optionally include generated ScalaDoc.
 It is designed to work hand-in-hand with publishing plugins like [sbt-ghpages].

 **Table of Contents**